 If snaking is not eliminated the first time the TSA system comes into action, the car/trailer combination is braked with all wheels and engine power is reduced.
-Once snaking has been gradually suppressed and the car/trailer combination is once again stable, the TSA system stops regulating and the driver once again has full control of the car.
-For more information, see Electronic stability control (ESC) - general.
+Once snaking has been gradually suppressed and the car/trailer combination is stable once again, the system stops regulating and the driver once again has full control of the car.
+For more information, see Electronic stability control (ESC) - operation.

 TSA function is switched off if the driver selects Sport mode, see Electronic stability control (ESC) - general.

-TSA may fail to engage if the driver uses severe steering wheel movements to try to rectify the snaking because in such a situation the TSA system cannot determine whether it is the trailer or the driver that is causing the snaking.
+TSA may fail to engage if the driver uses sudden steering wheel movements to try to rectify the snaking because, in such a situation, the system cannot determine whether it is the trailer or the driver that is causing the snaking.

 The ESC(Electronic Stability Control) - Electronic stability control. symbol in the combined instrument panel flashes when the TSA system is working.